 Challenges in the human environment: This unit is concerned with human processes, systems and outcomes and how these change both spatially and temporally.
-You will develop an understanding of the factors that produce a diverse variety of human environments; the dynamic nature of these environments that change over time and place; the need for sustainable management; and the areas of current and future challenge and opportunity for these environments.
+You will develop an understanding of the factors that produce a diverse variety of human environments; the dynamic nature of these environments that change over time and place; the need for sustainable management; and the areas of current and future challenge and opportunity for these environments concepts.

-Students will learn how to describe and explain patterns and geographical concepts.
 They will be taught how to be analytical and confident thinkers in a variety of familiar and more challenging situations.
 Students will learn key communication skills in a variety of styles ranging from written and visual responses through to group and individual presentations.
 The Decision Making section will foster skills of critical thinking and assimilation of evidence.